The holidays are a time for joy, family, giving … and racking up debt.

-Figure Out How Much Debt You Have
+1. Figure Out How Much Debt You Have

-“It doesn’t help to stick your head in the sand; the debt will still be there,” Donovan said.
+“It doesn’t help to stick your head in the sand — the debt will still be there,” Donovan said.
 “Remember, if you don’t know where you are today, you won’t know what direction to head.”

-Develop the Right Debt Payoff Mindset
+4. Develop the Right Debt Payoff Mindset

-Create a Debt Payoff Plan
+5. Create a Debt Payoff Plan

 You could also make a chart showing how much you need to pay each week or month to eliminate your debt and track your progress.
 Donovan said he did this as he paid off $300,000 in debt.

-Start as Soon as Possible
+6. Start as Soon as Possible

 “In fact, the more frequently you make payments, the less interest you’ll end up paying and the more quickly you’ll be paid off,” she said.
 “So you may want to consider making weekly or biweekly payments.”

-Try Paying Off High-Rate Debt First
+7. Try Paying Off High-Interest Debt First

 “The credit cards with the highest interest rates are the ones that will end up costing you the most in the long run,” Tayne said.
 “Consider focusing on those first to decrease how much you owe over time.”